Gov. Kelly announces broadband projects, plan for future

 TOPEKA, Kan.
-(KSNT) – Governor Laura Kelly announced that 49 million dollars is being sent out to Kansas communities to provide or improve access to the internet.
+(KSNW) – Governor Laura Kelly announced that $49 million is being sent out to Kansas communities to provide or improve access to the internet.

 As the coronavirus crisis has highlighted the need for better internet access across the state, government officials are hoping the expansion project will help more Kansans get connected.